 The company tried to save the situation with contrasting yellow stitching on the strap.
 The “gold” STEINHART logo at three o’clock, too, serves the same purpose.
 Yet, the result doesn’t look really convincing.
 The gold hands still look like they don’t belong here.
 Well, at least to me.

 I would never expect Steinhart, a maker of affordable “homage” timekeepers, to present such a beauty.
 If things keep going in this direction, I wouldn’t be surprised to see the brand moving even further up in the niche of “premium” watches.

 As archaic as it is, the movement is also robust and reliable.
 There is a certain mojo behind its oversized dimensions.
 Its rugged design corresponds nicely to the timekeeper’s masculine presence.

 The Steinhart ST 10 Anniversary Edition shares its cushion-shaped body their Aviation Chronograph model.
 The case is impressive 44 millimeters wide and sports the same signature “four screws” design.
 Like most cushion-shaped timekeepers, the watch looks massive on a normal wrist.
 Luckily, the choice of a hand-wound mechanism allowed the brand to make the device leaner.
 The case now measures just 14.80 millimeters thick instead of a lot more intimidating 17.2 mm of the Aviation Chronograph.

 The horns are rather long, though, so the watch may still look way too large for a person with smaller wrists.
-The fact that you just can’t go to a nearest jewelry store to try this timekeeper on your own wrist doesn’t make the problem any easier.
+The fact that you just can’t go to the nearest jewelry store to try this timekeeper on your own wrist doesn’t make the problem any easier.

 Build Quality: 4/5

 Value for Money: 3/5

 Steinhart ST 10 Anniversary Edition (Ref.
-L0810) watch specification
+L0810) specification

 Movement: Hand-wound, ETA Unitas 6497-1, Swiss Made